wso2/open-healthcare-docs/en/docs/fhir/guides/fhir-resource-api-template.md

             * While genertaing the templates, you can use  ***--included-profile*** or ***--excluded-profile*** to include and exclude whaterver profiles you want.

 3. After you have generated the templates, you should implement the business logic to fetch and process required data.
-Because, by default these templates do not have any auto-generated business logics.
+Because, by default these templates do not have any business logic.

 4. To run the service as a standalone server, execute the below command.